 Home » Our Approach

 We understand a comprehensive literacy plan should include components such as fluency, word study and comprehension.
-Our student's literacy plan will address these and routinely report progress and outcomes both formally and informally.
+Our student's literacy plan will address these and we will routinely report progress and outcomes both formally and informally.

 To learn more about important components of dyslexia intervention, please visit our About Dyslexia page.